Petrol, diesel prices on a roll, rise again by 25 paise/litre

-New Delhi, Jan 27 (IANS) Petrol and diesel prices rose again on Wednesday with oil marketing companies deciding to increase the prices of the two auto fuels by 25 paisa per litre for the second consecutive day.
+New Delhi: Petrol and diesel prices rose again on Wednesday with oil marketing companies deciding to increase the prices of the two auto fuels by 25 paisa per litre for the second consecutive day.

 With Wednesday's price rise, petrol is available at new record high of Rs 86.30 a litre in Delhi while diesel is available in the city at Rs 76.48 a litre.